 Then, with all applications moved into the new infrastructure and the TSA terms completely met, the organization embarks on the next phase of the effort to properly integrate these applications.
-Without the pressure of a rigid TSA, the organization can

-Harmonization is not merely combining data.
-It is the process of harmonizing data, processes and technology. carefully evaluate processes, technology and people, and properly harmonize the new solutions.
+Without the pressure of a rigid TSA, the organization can carefully evaluate processes, technology and people, and properly harmonize the new solutions.

-OPTION 2: Integrate Applications During the TSA
+OPTION 2: INTEGRATE APPLICATIONS DURING THE TSA